Al Jazeera reporter killed during Israeli raid in West Bank

 She said that when the shots rang out she and Abu Akleh ran toward a tree to take shelter.

 “I reached the tree before Shireen.
 She fell on the ground,” Hanaysheh said.
 “The soldiers did not stop shooting even after she fell.
-Every time I extended my hand to pull Shireen, the soldiers fired at us.”
+Every time I extended my hand toward Shireen, the soldiers fired at us.”

 Brig.
-Gen. Ran Kochav, an Israeli commander, told army radio that the two journalists were standing alongside armed Palestinians.
-He said the gunmen were “unprofessional people, terrorists, who were shooting at our troops.”
+Gen. Ran Kochav, an Israeli commander, told army radio that the two journalists were “armed with cameras” and standing near Palestinian gunmen.
+He said the militants were “unprofessional people, terrorists, who were shooting at our troops” and likely hit the reporters instead.

+Qatar, which funds Al Jazeera, condemned the killing “in the strongest terms,” calling it a “flagrant violation of international humanitarian law” and a “blatant attack on media freedom.”

+The U.S. ambassador to Israel, Tom Nides, tweeted that he was “very sad” to learn of Abu Akleh’s death and called for a “thorough investigation.”
+He also confirmed she was an American citizen.

 Israel has carried out near-daily raids in the occupied West Bank in recent weeks amid a series of deadly attacks inside Israel, many of them carried out by Palestinians from in and around Jenin.
 The town, and particularly its refugee camp, has long been known as a militant bastion.